indifferentengine/ModularPedalboard/README.md

 # 3D Printing

-I print these parts in PLA at 60% infill with 0.32 layer height.
+We print these parts in PLA at 60% infill with 0.32 layer height.
 All parts print without supports.

 # How To Build